svs29122/VENT/README.md

 **N**ot<br/>
 **T**errible<br/>

-VENT is a Hardware Description Language designed to transpile directly to VHDL.
+VENT is a Hardware Description Language designed to transpile to VHDL.
 VENT uses a simplified 'c-like' syntax, along with fewer and shorter keywords than VHDL.
 The major design goal of VENT is to create a friendlier, less verbose version of VHDL.

 NOTE: the VENT grammar is still being defined and is a WIP